-- Check your windshield.
 Make sure your view is clear and your wipers are in good shape.
 A sudden summer storm will hinder visibility more rapidly if there’s a coat of grime or dust on the windshield.

-- Never leave kids unattended.
 Don’t leave your children in the car, even if you’re just running into the store for sunscreen.
 Temperatures inside an automobile can increase to deadly levels quickly.

-- Rest up.
+When you get behind the wheel, stay alert and avoid distracted driving.
 To stay alert on your trip, get plenty of rest before you leave.
 Allow plenty of time to get to your destination to avoid aggravation, and keep yourself hydrated by bringing water with you.